zer2/fantasy-basketball-optimizer/about/turnovers.md

 Interestingly, it turns out that the percentage statistics have outsize importance in situations where one drafter has a playing time advantage.
 In retrospect this is obvious: with the counting statistics largely shored up, the percentage statistics, which are unbiased by playing time, are still just as difficult to win and become relatively more important.

-## 3. The third argument: turnovers are volatile
+## 3. One other argument: turnovers are volatile

 One final argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in.